Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/organization_concepts.md

 date: 2021-08-12
 ---

 This section details which capabilities an organization can use, which assets a user can consume or what actions a user can take available from the **Organization** tab.
-To access the **Organization** tab, sign in to the [Amplify Platform](https://platform.axway.com/) and select **Organization** from the _User_ dropdown menu.
+To access the **Organization** tab, sign in to the [{{% variables/platform_prod_name %}}](https://platform.axway.com/) and select **Organization** from the _User_ dropdown menu.

 ## Organizations

-Let's start from the beginning and look at what an organization is in the Amplify Platform.
-An organization can be seen as a single instance of the platform.
+Let's start from the beginning and look at what an organization is in the {{% variables/platform_prod_name %}}.
+An organization can be seen as a single instance of the Platform.
 An organization is uniquely identified by an Organization Identifier (Org ID).
 As a best practice, an organization is a company, and the teams concept (see further below) is used to have a clear separation of assets between working groups such as departments, projects, and individual users.

 ![Organization details page](/Images/organization_org_id.png)